 My research focuses on the nature of dark matter, galaxy formation physics, and the uniqueness of our own Milky Way.
-I use theoretical models, numerical simulations, and large astronomical survey data to study dwarf galaxies, both in the Milky Way and in the nearby Universe, and also their invisible dark matter hosts.
+In particular, I use astronomical surveys and numerical simulations study low-mass galaxies in the nearby Universe, modeling the relation between these galaxies and their host dark matter halos to learn about the underlying dark structures.

 - Ph.D., Physics, Stanford University